distribution/distribution/docs/deploying.md

 Assuming that you own the domain `myregistrydomain.com`, and that its DNS record points to the host where you are running your registry, you first need to get a certificate from a CA.

+Create a `certs` directory:

+    mkdir -p certs

-Move and/or rename your crt file to: `certs/domain.crt` - and your key file to: `certs/domain.key`.
+Then move and/or rename your crt file to: `certs/domain.crt`, and your key file to: `certs/domain.key`.

 Make sure you stopped your registry from the previous steps, then start your registry again with TLS enabled: